fury-gl/fury/docs/source/getting_started.rst

 Credits
 --------

-The following people have been involved in the development of FURY:
+Go to :doc:`Community page <community>` to see who have been involved in the development of FURY:

-* Eleftherios Garyfallidis, Indiana University, IN, USA
-* Marc-Alexandre Côté, Microsoft Research, Montreal, QC, CA
-* David Reagan, Indiana University, IN, USA
-* Ranveer Aggarwal, Microsoft, Hyderabad, Telangana, India
-* Serge Koudoro, Indiana University, IN, USA
-* Karandeep Singh Juneja, India

 Bug reports and support
 ---------------------------